davidcox/showboat/readme.md

 As part of #3, there is something that has the flavor of a modest a little domain specific language, whereby "builds" of slide components (e.g. fade-in, fade-out, appear, etc., analogous to the builds and actions in Keynote) can be specified in a relatively minimalist way

-The basic idea is that one can write a simple, clean skeleton in Jade:
+The basic idea is that one can write a simple, clean skeleton in Jade and achieve relatively complex behavior:

     .slide
         img#d1(src="diagram1.png")